-- A.9 Merit Scoring Categories: The following categories are used to classify the performance of each faculty and instructional academic staff member in each of the Merit Scoring Areas (as defined in IV.A.8). - E Exemplary performance - G Good performance - S Satisfactory performance - U Unsatisfactory performance submission of this score requires an accompanying explanation from the scorer. - A.9.a Teaching: Minimal expectations - As articulated in Appendix A: Statement on Teaching, the minimal expectations of a faculty or IAS member in Teaching are: setting well-defined expectations, distributing syllabi (in electronic or paper format), staying current in their field (including aligning objectives with content standards), returning assignments and communicating with students in a timely manner, holding regular office hours, implementing the approved course curriculum, and maintaining an appropriate professional disposition.
+- A.9 Merit Scoring Categories: The following categories are used to classify the performance of each faculty and instructional academic staff member in each of the Merit Scoring Areas (as defined in IV.A.8). - E Exceeds expectations - M Meets expectations - DM Does not Meet expectations submission of this score requires an accompanying explanation from the scorer. - A.9.a Teaching: Minimal expectations are articulated in Appendix A. Merit scoring details for teaching are in Appendix D. - A.9.b Scholarship: Minimal expectations are articulated in Appendix B. Details on merit scoring for scholarship are in Appendix D. - A.9.c Service: Minimal expectations are articulated in Appendix C. Details for merit scoring are in Appendix D.